mstephen19/nanolith/README.md

 Here's a quick rundown of everything you can do in Nanolith:

 - Offload expensive tasks to separate threads.
-- Spawn up separate-threaded "nanoservices" that can run any tasks you want.
+- Spawn separate-threaded "nanoservices" that can run any tasks you want.
-- Communicate back and forth between threads by sending messages.
+- Communicate back and forth between threads through events.
 - Stream data between threads with the already familiar [`node:stream`](https://nodejs.org/api/stream.html) API.
-- Share memory between threads using the familiar-feeling [`SharedMap`](#-sharing-memory-between-threads) class.
+- Share memory between threads using the familiar-feeling [`SharedMap`](#-sharing-memory-between-threads).

 ## 📖 Table of contents